trevnorris/defactor/README.md

 * `addAlways()`: add queue that will always be fired, and fired first

 * All generated deferreds have a `promise()` method that will return a promise object

+* Events will persist after triggered if `true` is passed when instantiating the deferred